 The VHCA has deliberately chosen to focus on 19th Century European Martial Arts.
 We recognise the styles of fighting we train in have evolved from earlier styles and weapon types.
 As a school dedicated to honouring our martial history, it seems fitting to invite guest lecturers from other HEMA schools in Melbourne and around Australia (and the world) to come into the school and teach our students about the particular HEMA styles they are focused on.

-The VHCA will therefore set up a series of guest lectures, which will be one-off events taking the place of our regular Wednesday night classes, by instructors invited from other HEMA schools in Melbourne and around Australia.
+The VHCA will therefore set up a series of guest lectures, which will be one-off events taking the place of our regular Wednesday night or Saturday afternoon classes, by instructors invited from other HEMA schools in Melbourne and around Australia.